New Fist of Fury: 1976 version

-A brother and sister escape from Japanese-occupied Shanghai to Japanese-occupied Taiwan, to stay with their grandfather who runs a Kung-Fu school there.
-However, the master of a Japanese Karate school in Taiwan has designs on bringing all other schools on the island under his domination, and part of his plan involves the murder of the siblings' grandfather.
-Undaunted, the brother and sister reestablish their grandfather's school, leading to a final confrontation with the Japanese Karate master.
-Jackie Chan plays a young thief who at first does not want to learn Kung-fu, but finally realizes that he can no longer stand by and let the Japanese trample the rights of the Chinese people.
-He proves extremely adept at the martial arts, and carries the fight to its final conclusion.
+A brother and sister escape from Japanese-occupied Shanghai to Japanese-occupied Taiwan to stay with their grandfather, who runs a kung fu school there.
+However, the head of a karate school in Taiwan wants to bring all other schools on the island under his domination, and part of his plan involves the murder of the grandfather.
+Undaunted, the two siblings reestablish their grandfather's school, leading to a final confrontation with the karate master.
+Jackie Chan plays a young thief who initially shuns kung fu, but realizes that he can no longer stand by and let the Japanese trample on the rights of the Chinese people.
+He proves extremely adept at the martial arts and carries the fight to its conclusion.

 1980 version

-Jackie Chan plays a young Taiwanese thief who steals a nunchaku after fighting with a pair of Japanese men, he assumes they belong to the local Japanese kung fu school (Da Yang Gate).
-The school offers him a job in a casino but refuses, and is beaten up as a result.
-He is rescued by the surviving members of the Jingwu school and is invited to Mao Li Uhr's grandfather's 80th birthday celebration where a group of Japanese decide to gatecrash.
-This causes Mao Li Uhr's grandfather to die of a heart attack.
-The remaining Jingwu student's acquire his home and convert it into a new Jingwu school.
-The Japanese council closes down the school and Jackie Chan finally realizes that he can no longer stand by and let the Japanese trample the rights of the Chinese people.
-He proves extremely adept at the martial arts, and carries the fight to its final conclusion.
+A young Taiwanese thief steals a nunchaku after fighting two Japanese men, whom he assumes belong to a nearby Japanese kung fu school (Da Yang Gate).
+The school offers him a job at a casino but he refuses, and he is beaten up as a result.
+He is rescued by the surviving members of the Jingwu school and they invite him to Mao Li Uhr's grandfather's 80th birthday celebration, where a group of Japanese decide to gatecrash.
+This causes the grandfather to die of a heart attack.
+The Jingwu students acquire his home and convert it into a new school.
+The Japanese council closes the school and the thief realizes that he can no longer stand by and let the Japanese trample on the rights of the Chinese people.
+He proves extremely adept at the martial arts and carries the fight to its conclusion.